List of number-one singles from the 2020s (New Zealand)

 The Official Aotearoa Music Charts ranks the best-performing singles in New Zealand.
 Its data, compiled by Recorded Music NZ, ranks the number-one singles in New Zealand during the 2020s decade, starting from 6 January 2020.
 The chart also includes data from on-demand audio streaming services.

 Justin Bieber has achieved six number-one singles this decade, the most of any artist thus far.

-From the 2020s, L.A.B.'s "In the Air" was the top song of 2020; The Glass Animals track "Heat Waves" was the top song of 2021 (although only peaking at number two); Elton John and Dua Lipa's "Cold Heart (Pnau remix)" was the top song of 2022; Miley Cyrus's "Flowers" was the top song of 2023 and Teddy Swims's "Lose Control" was the top song of 2024 (although it only peaked at number three).
+From the 2020s: L.A.B.'s "In the Air" was the top song of 2020; the Glass Animals track "Heat Waves" was the top song of 2021 (although only peaking at number two); Elton John and Dua Lipa's "Cold Heart (Pnau remix)" was the top song of 2022; Miley Cyrus's "Flowers" was the top song of 2023; Teddy Swims's "Lose Control" was the top song of 2024 (although it only peaked at number three); and Alex Warren's "Ordinary" was the biggest song of 2025.